-Cover popcorn with a layer of potting soil about 1″ thick.
-Water thoroughly and close the plastic lid.
+Cover popcorn seeds with a layer of potting soil about 1″ thick.
+Soak the soil, allow to drain, and close the plastic lid.
 This helps to retain moisture until the popcorn shoots sprout.

 In another couple of days, the popcorn sprouts will be 2-3″ tall and ready to harvest.
 Don’t let them get much taller than that, or they’ll lose their sweetness.